LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 Metrics from the FCR, CSAT, and NPS questions in surveys are captured in Conversational Cloud and exposed via the [Analytics Builder](https://knowledge.liveperson.com/data-reporting-report-builder-report-builder-overview.html) application.
 You'll find this information in the predefined [Survey Dashboard for Messaging](https://knowledge.liveperson.com/data-reporting-messaging-messaging-dashboards-survey-dashboard-for-messaging.html), which you can use out-of-the-box or manipulate to create customized reports.

 #### Bot Analytics
-In the [Bot Analytics](https://developers.liveperson.com/bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
+In the [Bot Analytics](bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.

-### Deploying survey bots

-Some brands are existing Bot Studio users who manage surveys in Bot Studio.
-Others are just getting started with surveys and starting out in Conversation Builder.
-Deployment works differently depending on which group you fall into:

-* If you're getting started with surveys in Conversation Builder, you don't manually deploy a survey bot.
-When LivePerson enables this feature for your brand, this deploys the underlying agent connector that's shared by all survey bots.
-Therefore, **as soon as you create a survey bot and assign it a skill, the bot is active and can receive conversations.** Typically, brands don't develop in their Production environments, but if you do, for this reason, it's recommended that you assign to the survey bot a "test" skill that isn't used in a production campaign and use that to validate the bot before assigning it a production skill.

-* If you're an existing Bot Studio user who plans to move from Bot Studio to Conversation Builder for survey bot management, see *Migrating from Bot Studio to Conversation Builder* farther below on this page.
-This discusses the recommended workflow.
-When you make the switch, the underlying agent connector that's shared by all survey bots is deployed.

 ### Monitoring survey bots

-If you have Bot Status Access [permissions](bot-accounts-permissions.html), you can use the Bots Status application that's intended for monitoring agent connectors to monitor your survey bots.
+If you have Bot Status Access [permissions](bot-accounts-permissions.html), you can use the Bots Status application that's intended for monitoring agent connectors to [monitor your survey bots](bots-status-managing-post-conversation-survey-bots.html).
 In Bots Status, you can redeploy the connector as a troubleshooting technique.

-Additionally, there are a few operations available that are specifically for brands migrating from Bot Studio to Conversation Builder for survey bot management, namely:

-* Migrate to Conversation Builder
-* Refresh the connector
-* Roll back to Bot Studio

-{: .important}
-For details on all these operations, see [here](bots-status-managing-post-conversation-survey-bots.html).
-Keep in mind that all survey bots share a single agent connector, so performing any operation on one survey bot affects all the survey bots.

-### Migrating from Bot Studio to Conversation Builder

-If you're an existing Bot Studio user with survey bots built in Bot Studio, the Post-Conversation Survey Bots feature in Conversation Builder is enabled by default.

-Be aware that bots in Bot Studio and Conversation Builder cannot run side by side.
-You'll need to manually recreate your existing Bot Studio survey bots in Conversation Builder.
-LivePerson recommends the following workflow:

-1. In Conversation Builder, manually recreate your survey bots.
-(If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
-2. Test the survey bots.
-3. Release the new survey bots to your Production environment.
-4. Use the Bots Status application to migrate your account from Bot Studio to Conversation Builder.
-For details on this, see [here](bots-status-managing-post-conversation-survey-bots.html#migrate-to-conversation-builder).

-{: .important}
-While you're completing steps 1 - 3, you can continue to use Bot Studio.
-Once you complete step 4, you can no longer use Bot Studio.

 ### FAQs

+#### I currently use Bot Studio to create survey bots.
+How do I migrate to using Conversation Builder?

+See [this topic](https://knowledge.liveperson.com/ai-bots-automation-post-conversation-surveys-migrating-from-bot-studio-to-conversation-builder.html) in the Knowledge Center for information on how to make the switch.

 #### How do I disable a survey bot?